Lacunary function: A simple example

 we can see that f has a singularity at a point z when za = 1, and also when za2 = 1.
 By the induction suggested by the above equations, f must have a singularity at each of the an-th roots of unity for all natural numbers n.
-The set of all such points is dense on the unit circle, hence by continuous extension every point on the unit circle must be a singularity of f.
+The set of all such points is dense on the unit circle; this makes it impossible to define f on any open set containing the unit circle, preventing one from carrying out analytic continuation.

 An elementary result

 Evidently the argument advanced in the simple example shows that certain series can be constructed to define lacunary functions.
 What is not so evident is that the gaps between the powers of z can expand much more slowly, and the resulting series will still define a lacunary function.
 To make this notion more precise some additional notation is needed.